RiccardoZanaboni/sensor-pattern-analysis/HistogramFilter/README.md

 # Configuration information

-The program takes in input a CSV file, the name of the input file can be set in config.json (["info"]["file_name"]).
+The program takes in input a CSV file, the name of the input file can be set in config.json (["info"]["input_file_name"]).
 The input file is created by the simulator program to respect the requirements:

 1. The first column labelled `Timestamp` is the timestamp
-2. The other columns labelled as the rooms of the appartment are considered for the output sensor of each room.
+2. The other columns labelled as the rooms of the apartment are considered for the output sensor of each room.
 (The room columns must have the same order of the 'state_domain')

-A CSV file which represents the real movments of the person during the simualation (the ground truth), is also required.
+A CSV file which represents the real movements of the person during the simulation (the ground truth), is also required.
 The name of this file can be set in config.json (["info"]["ground_truth_file_name"]).
 It must have two columns, the first 'Timestamp'(the time of the system) the second 'Room' (where the person goes) and it is created by the simulator program.